-Ultimate Care Group is the governing body responsible for services provided at this facility and understands the obligation to comply with Ngā Paerewa NZS8134:2021.
+Ultimate Care Group is the governing body responsible for services provided at this facility.
 The organisation's mission statement and vision were documented and displayed in the facility.
-The service has a current business plan and a quality risk management plan in place.
+The facility has a current business plan and a quality risk management plan in place.

-An experienced and suitably qualified nurse manager ensures the management of the facility with the support of a registered nurse team leader.
-A regional manager supports the nurse manager.
+An experienced and suitably qualified facility manager (acting) ensures the management of the facility with the support of the Ultimate Care Group Head of Clinical providing temporary clinical oversight whilst a recruitment process is undertaken.
+A regional manager supports the facility manager.